 Every gardening beginner can grow an indoor garden.
 In fact, you can even start gardening with an indoor garden.
 A true blue gardener, on the other hand, understands indoor gardening as a way to grow plants beyond their season.
 An indoor garden or indoor plants also purify the air, literally freshening up a room.

 Every self-sufficient gardener will want to grow crops even beyond the growing season.
-Give thanks to innovative gardeners who made this possible though greenhouse or high tunnels.
+Give thanks to innovative gardeners who made this possible through a greenhouse or high tunnels.

 While you can buy compost from garden supply stores, a true blue gardener will want to make their own.
 After all, they have all they need to cook up some organic compost.
 They’ll make their own compost in their own DIY compost bins.